JustAnotherDevv/Kusama-Dapp-Boilerplate/README.md

 - Modern React + TypeScript + Vite setup
 - tyled with Tailwind CSS and shadcn/ui

+### Vesting Module

+This project also includes the mock interface for the precompile vesting module which I created based on the provided ideas from the issues in the hackathon github repo.
+It exposes emitted events, errors, public functions.

 ## Quick Start

 ### Clone the repository